 A LEGENDARY RESORT

-In 1977 Ollie passed the management of the Resort to her daughter, Pam and husband Douglas Lueck, who continued to honor its German heritage.
-The fourth generation owners – Laurie and Lisa – granddaughters to Ollie, would later take over the reigns.
-Each generation helped to expand the legacy of Siebkens Resort by continually improving the grounds, adding new amenities, and building the most recent addition to Siebkens Resort, our Condominium Hotel building, offering deluxe accomodations.
+In 1977 Ollie passed the management of the Resort to her daughter, Pam, and husband, Douglas Lueck, who continued to honor its German heritage.
+The fourth generation owners – Laurie and Lisa – granddaughters to Ollie, would later take over the reins.
+Each generation helped to expand the legacy of Siebkens Resort by continually improving the grounds, adding new amenities, and building the most recent addition to Siebkens Resort, our Condominium Hotel building, offering deluxe accommodations.
 Today our standards for hospitality have never been higher, and our commitment to the heritage of Siebkens Resort is intact and currently being refreshed through new branding, facility updates, and a food and drink menu that honors our history of quality.
 We invite you to come and experience it for yourself; “Relax and Enjoy a Wonderful Vacation”.

 Siebkens Resort 284 S. Lake St. Post Office Box 336 Elkhart Lake, Wis.
 53020 firstname.lastname@example.org 920-876-2600